Gary Hamilton (footballer, born 1980): Managerial career

 On 15 December 2011, Hamilton was appointed player-manager of Glenavon after the resignation of Marty Quinn.
 His first match in charge was on 17 December 2011, against Linfield at Windsor Park.
 Linfield won the match 1–0.

 However, his first win in charge came in the very next game, as the Lurgan Blues defeated Crusaders 3–2 at Mourneview Park on 20 December 2011.

 In 2014, Hamilton guided Glenavon to victory in the 2013–14 Irish Cup, the clubs first winning campaign in the tournament since 1997.
 He repeated this success in 2016, defeating David Healy's Linfield 2–0 in the final.

 On 4 March 2021, Hamilton signed a three-year extension to his contract at Glenavon.
 The extension granted Hamilton to stay at the club until the end of the 2024/25 season.
 Following a difficult start to the 2023–24 season, Gary departed as manager on 13 September 2023.

 On 26 June 2025, it was announced that Hamilton had returned to football management with NIFL Premier Intermediate League side Ballymacash Rangers.
+Hamilton made club history in his first six months in charge of Ballymacash Rangers, winning the 2025/26 Steel and Sons Cup on 25th December 2025.
+His Ballymacash Rangers side defeated Holywood FC on penalties (4-2) after the game finished 1-1.